Early 80s solid body electric

 Guitars and Parts for Sale

-The 335-S was Gibsons solid-body version of the semi-acoustic ES-335TD.
+The 335-S was Gibson's solid-body version of the semi-acoustic ES-335TD.
 Although it was approximately the same shape, it was actually smaller and thinner, though the same scale and with the same controls as a 1980 ES-335TD.
 It was first demonstrated at the Chicago NAMM fair of June 1980.
 There were three models as detailed below.

-Around this time, Gibson were planning big changes with regard dealer authorisation.
+Around the middle of 1980, Gibson were planning changes in their distribution, specifically with regard dealer authorisation.
 Models were to be placed in a 'series'; either Professional, Firebrand, or Sonex [Not to be confused with the older models of the same name].
-There had long been a waiting list to become a Gibson dealer, and the Sonex series was to be a separately authorsied line, (and branded as Gibson Guitar Co. rather than just Gibson) presumably to allow more dealers.
+There had long been a waiting list to become a Gibson dealer, and the Sonex series was to be a separately authorised line, (and branded as Gibson Guitar Co. rather than just Gibson) simply to allow wider distribution, without upsetting existing dealers.
 Each series followed the good (Deluxe), better (Standard), best (Custom) concept.
 So theoretically any instrument could have nine versions.
 This system was never fully adapted, but it does explain why, in the case of the 335-S, the Custom (traditionally the top of the range) is a lesser instrument to the Deluxe, and why many 335-S have the word PROFESSIONAL on the truss rod covers.

 On its launch in mid-1980 it was described as follows: